AnshulaChowdhury/EthicalAI/README.md

 Measures how big the difference is (not just if it exists) 0.2 = small effect, 0.5 = medium, 0.8+ = large effect 1.23 = huge improvement!
-Your KAG system really works 0.67 = medium-large improvement over traditional RAG
+The KAG system really works 0.67 = medium-large improvement over traditional RAG

-What this means: The KAG pipeline doesn't just randomly perform better - it creates large, meaningful improvements that you can be confident about.
+What this means: The KAG pipeline doesn't just randomly perform better - it creates large, meaningful improvements that we can be confident about.

 ---